Big Pet Career List

 Customer service/Receptionist at vet office

-Disaster Response Team Member (helps animals during natural disasters and other emergencies); the University of Florida Veterinary School has such a team.
+Disaster Response Team Member (DRTM; helps animals during natural disasters and other emergencies); the University of Florida Veterinary School has such a team.

 Dog daycare assistant